Skip to main content

 Stale Flag Column

-You can also navigate to a particular feature and see the stale indicator marked next to the feature name.
+You can also see the stale indicator on individual feature pages, next to the feature name.

 Stale Flag Indicator

-Hover over the Warning icon next to a flagged item.
+Hover over the warning icon next to a stale flag to see the specific reason it was flagged.

-A flag is stale if not updated in two weeks and meets certain criteria (e.g., no active environments, or one-sided rules).
+A flag is considered stale if it hasn't been updated in two weeks and meets at least one of these criteria:

-You can enable or disable stale detection from the feature details page.
-From the features table, stale detection can only be disabled.
+You can disable stale detection for a specific flag from the feature details page or from the features table.

-You can also re-enable stale feature flag detection by navigating to the menu in the top right of the feature details page.
+To re-enable stale detection, navigate to the menu in the top right of the feature details page.